maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     1020 NEXT I
     1030 RETURN

-In this example, there are two entries on the stack during the execution of the subroutine, one for the subroutine call, and another for the FOR..NEXT loop.
+In this example, there are two entries on the stack during the execution of the subroutine, one for the subroutine call, and another for the FOR...NEXT loop.
 When I=5, the loop will exit early, leaving the incomplete loop entry on the stack.
 In most dialects, the `RETURN` will clear out any entries above the subroutine and therefore clear out the incomplete loop.
 This is not universal; however, other versions may attempt to return using the topmost entry, the loop, and fail out.

 #### See also: